-1. INTRODUCTION
+1. Introduction

-Gravitational-wave multi-messenger astronomy provides a unique view of the cosmos.
-In this paper, we explain the procedures used during the second observing run of the advanced ground-based gravitational-wave-detector network to issue alerts for multi-messenger follow-up.
+Gravitational-wave (GW) multimessenger astronomy provides a unique view of the cosmos.
+In this paper, we explain the procedures used during the second observing run of the advanced ground-based gravitational-wave-detector network to issue alerts for multimessenger follow-up.
 We also include a summary of all alerts issued to observing partners and an update on the status of candidate events.